agama-project/agama/doc/storage_proposal_from_profile.md

 partition.size.max      #=> nil
 ```

-If the size is default, then the config solver always assigns a value for `#min` and `#max` according
+If the size is default, then the config solver always assigns a value for `#min` and `#max`
-to the product definition and ignoring the current values assigned to `#min` and `#max`.
-The solver
+according to the product definition and ignoring the current values assigned to `#min` and `#max`.
-takes into account the mount path, the fallback devices and swap config in order to set the proper
+The solver takes into account the mount path, the fallback devices and swap config in order to set
-sizes.
+the proper sizes.

+If the size is default and the volume already exists, then the solver sets the current size of the
+volume to both `#min` and `#max` sizes.

 #### Omitting the max size